 Burger King is a traditional fast food restaurant.
 These kinds of restaurants seem to be losing popularity as more healthy food options rise in the form of other franchises like Tropical Smoothie Cafe.

-On top of that, franchisees seem to be making profit through real estate rather than the franchise itself as otherwise it can take you 15 years to recoup your The amount of funds necessary to begin operations of a business or franchise including the first three months of operation..
+On top of that, franchisees seem to be making profit through real estate rather than the franchise itself as otherwise it can take you 15 years to recoup your initial investment.

 Our suggestion is that you do not open a Burger King franchise if you are looking to make profit in the short term unless you own the real estate.
 Or you could consider opening one up in a non-traditional location (e.g. airport) for as little as $220k.
 This would reduce your initial investment cost significantly.